 From rifugio Tuckett take path no. 316 to Passo Grosté, where you started the traverse!
 Aptly named rifugio Stoppani is a great location to stop, celebrate and reflect back on the awesome adventure you just had, before you take the gondola back down to Madonna di Campiglio!

 Stoppani hut can be reached within 60-90 minutes after leaving rifugio Tuckett.
-Luckily it's a gentle ascent.
+Luckily it’s a gentle ascent.
 My knees were killing me from already descending 1000 meters that day.
-Pain was quickly forgotten though and looking back at it today I would do this traverse again in a heartbeat!
+The pain was quickly forgotten though and looking back at it today I would do this traverse again in a heartbeat!

 If you have any questions about this traverse post them in the comments below.
 I answer all the comments personally.
 Please do read the post first before posting any questions!
-Go to my independent Italian Dolomites guide for more multiday backpacking trip, day hikes or via ferratas!
+Go to my independent Italian Dolomites Guide for a more multiday backpacking trip, day hikes, or via ferratas!